Frequently Asked Questions

 Arrests are not a public health strategy.
 They strip people of jobs when they are not able to show up the next day, traumatize and degrade people who serve time in jail (where fentanyl is ironically quite accessible), and further marginalize people who cannot afford huge fines associated with possession.
 A single possession charge can result in years in jail and thousands in fines.
 For those who are already incarcerated, however, plant medicines can be a godsend.
 A 2014 study of over 25,000 people found entheogenic plant therapies reduce the likelihood of recidivism.
 This in-turn will lighten the load and reduce the scope of local law enforcement.

-Yes, and the legal departments of Somerville, Cambridge, Northampton, Easthampton, and others found no problems with our measures.
+Yes, and the legal departments of Somerville, Cambridge, Northampton, Easthampton, and others have found no issues with our measures.
 Psychedelic plants are in the same federally controlled substances list as cannabis, and hundreds of cities have a rich legacy of experimenting with drug policy enforcement despite draconian federal and state laws.
 These federal drug laws were explicitly implemented to target Black Americans, anti-war protesters, and other politically threatening groups as Nixon's top domestic policy adviser John Ehrlichman admitted.
 Many federal drugs laws have questionable legality under the U.S. constitution, as the manufacture and distribution of many controlled substances often does not cross state lines and thus does not qualify as interstate commerce.
 Ironically, it is already legal both federally and in most states, including Massachusetts, to purchase psilocybin mushroom spores across state borders to study them under a microscope.
 But possession, cultivation, and ceremonies remain illegal.
 Our cities should decriminalize prevent corporate takeover of plant medicine locally and create momentum for equitable, statewide reform.

 Following cannabis legalization by Colorado and decriminalization across many U.S. cities, President Obama’s Deputy Attorney General James Cole issued the “Cole Memorandum” which clarified that the federal government was going to direct scarce resources to explicitly focus on interstate commerce and violence caused by the underground markets that prohibition creates.
 It notes that outside these federal priorities, “the federal government has traditionally relied on states and local law enforcement agencies” to determine how to allocate scarce resources to enforce their own narcotics laws.
 This has reaffirmed a strong precedent and intention by the federal government to lean toward the constitutional value of federalism in allowing states and local governments to determine enforcement priorities.
 Moreover, statewide change can only gain the momentum in needs cities demonstrate leadership.